 TEAM EDIBLE BUS STOP

 Mak originally hails from the fashion business.
-Her 30+ years experience as a fashion Model was guided by an ethical approach & strong principles surrounding what work she accepted.
-On the other side of the camera, she produced shoots for European editorial clients on location in London & was a spokesperson for her agency.
-At the EBS, she is integral in bringing each scheme to life, meeting with the client, evaluating their requirements, consulting on the design & co-producing the builds.
+Her 30+ years experience as a fashion Model was guided by an ethical approach surrounding what work she accepted.
+On the other side of the camera, she produced shoots for European editorial clients on location in London.
+At the EBS, she is an integral player in bringing each of the schemes to life.
+She meets with the client, evaluates their requirements, consults on the hard & soft landscaping of the designs & co-produces the builds.
+She is responsible for the community engagement elements of each scheme & works towards creating a sustainable legacy for each project.
 She is published & presents talks on the importance of active green spaces in the public realm.
-She was a visiting member of the GLA’s London Food Board 2014-2015.

-Having travelled extensively, she became fascinated with how to encourage positive social interaction & the importance of biodiversity in cities.
-She has been a director Incredible Edible Lambeth CIC since 2012 & is passionate about championing design-led, inclusive growing initiatives.
-In 2016 Mak was nominated as a fellow of the RSA for her contribution towards improving society through ideas & actions.
-Her diverse background continues to inform her skill set, adapting to varying locations, timeframes & budgets.
+Having travelled extensively, Mak became fascinated with the importance of encouraging positive social interaction & biodiverse active spaces in cities.
+She is a director of Incredible Edible Lambeth CIC & champions design-led, inclusive growing initiatives.
+From 2014-2015, she was a visiting member of the GLA’s London Food Board.
+In 2016 Mak was nominated as a fellow of the RSA for her contribution towards improving society through her ideas & actions.

 It’s unlikely Mak will ever be able to say: The arboriculturist is doubtful you can grow phenomenal plums in a terrarium.